ptdat11/facebook-crawler-engine/README.md

 In the `main.py` file:

-1. Provide your Facebook email
-2. Provide the page IDs your would scrape
+1. Provide the page IDs your would scrape
-3. From your CLI, run:
+2. From your CLI, run:

 ```sh
 python3 main.py
 ```

+> Recommended number of crawlers: **2** (ie. 2 pages by default in `main.py`)
+> Recommended number of comment loading times: As **small** as possible (Scraping comments highly increases the chance of being blocked by Facebook)

+## How to save Cookies to keep the login session?

+There is a `save-cookies.ipynb` providing a step-by-step guide in order to store cookies in a local directory.

 ## Engine Requirements